naiborhujosua/naiborhujosua.github.io/_posts/2023-10-23-data-visualization.md

 ## Order Bar Chart

 ![Scatter Plot](/assets/img/bar chart.JPG)
 A bar chart is one of my favorite plots when I want to rank the data between categorical and numerical features.
 The usual way to plot a bar chart in matplotlib is not quite interesting.
-We have to think creatively in order to change the visualization by using a few methods available in matplotlib.
+We have to think creatively in order to change the visualization by using a handful of methods available in matplotlib.
 You can check where I use the patches module available in matplotlib to change the bar size and annotate the bar size based on the rented bike count for each season.
 You can check the code again whenever you would like to implement this type of visualization.
 Based off the visualization above shows where summer has the most used bike.

 ## Lolipop Bar Chart